WojciechMatuszewski/programming-notes/golang-and-serverless.md

 So the above code wont work as expected.
 The `f.Close()` will be called immediately and the result would be passed to the `v` formatting arg. `defer` only works directly on `log.Printf` here (in this case).

+### Stale resource policy on APIGW

+You might have a problem where you defined a resource policy on `API Gateway` and it seem to be not working.

+There are a couple of steps you can take to make sure that policy is really applied:

+- first thing first, **make sure the newest version of your api is deployed**.
+Sadly `APIGW REST API` does not have `auto-deploy` feature (unlike `HTTP API`).

+* this **might be a cashing issue**.
+To make sure **check using incognito**.

+- the resource propagation takes a while.
+  > It does take a 30-60 seconds for the change to be reflected after deploying the API.
+Make sure you’re using incognito mode or curl to avoid any browser caching.

 ## Patterns

 ### Functional options